John-Frye/baltimore-charleston-regression-on-race-income-teen-pregnancy/README.md

 ![alt_text](https://github.com/John-Frye/baltimore-charleston-regression-on-race-income-teen-pregnancy/blob/master/Charleston%20Regression%20Screenshot.png)

 The R squared value for the Charleston linear regression is roughly 0.37.
 As the R squared value tells us the percentage of one variable's behavior that can be predicted by another variable, this lower value indicates that our ability to predict teenage pregnancy rates based on household income and fraction non-white isn't very strong.
+We can only predict around 37% of the data.

-The standard error for Charleston's linear regression is about 0.035. fdkjghjkdfhgjkdfhgkjdfhgkjfdhg
+The standard error for Charleston's linear regression is about 0.035.
+The standard error tells us how closely the data fits our least squared line, the trendline based on our dataset.
+In other words, it measures the spread of our data.
+As the linear regression measures teenage pregnancy rates, the standard error should be interpreted as a percentage, or 3.5%.
+This means that our range of datapoints generally falls within 3.5% of our trendline.

 The coefficients for the x variables (Household Income and Fraction Non-White) are -2.056E-06 and 0.13 respectively.
 The fact that Household Income's coefficient is negative means that, as household income increases, it has a negative effect on the teenage birthrate (i.e. it lessens the teenage birthrate).
 Meanwhile, the coefficient for Fraction Non-White is positive, meaning that a higher percentage of non-white residents corresponds to a higher teenage pregnancy rate.